-(R20D1582) ADVANCED COMPUTER AIDED MODELLING LABORATORY
+(R24D1582) ADVANCED COMPUTER-AIDED MODELLING LAB

-- To impart knowledge about preparing drawings for various mechanical components using commercially available 3D modeling software's. - To impart training for modeling of components and assembly. - To impart knowledge to analyze engineering problems. - To study the conversion of 3D model and different views. - To understand fits and tolerance in detail for Mechanical components.
+- To impart knowledge about preparing drawings for various mechanical components using commercially available 3D modeling software. - To impart training for modeling of components and assembly. - To impart knowledge to analyze engineering problems. - To study the conversion of 3D models and different views. - To understand fits and tolerance in detail for Mechanical components.